By: John Devlin

 I’ve been generating thousands of leads for home improvement businesses for as long as I can remember.

 I even wrote an epic list of what advertising works for contractors and what, well doesn’t.

-And yes, as of last year, Facebook Ads are now one of my go-to tradesman marketing strategies.
+And yes, as of last year, Facebook Ads for contractors are now one of my go-to tradesman marketing strategies.

 Facebook, in general, is a browsing platform, it’s users are not on there to buy, some might be, but most aren’t.